IVCTool/IVCT_Operation/README.md

 Further information about the IVCT deployment and the operation concepts can be found in the [documentation section](docs/src/home.adoc)   of this repository.

-(ToDo: all Files has to be checked if up to Date and relevant in this section)
+(ToDo: all Files in this section has to be checked if up to Date and relevant)

 ## LICENCE